 Why Intended Parents Need to Establish Guardianship for Their Baby

-Establishing guardianship for your baby may not be on your priority list when planning to become parents through surrogacy process using a Gestational Surrogate.
+Establishing guardianship for your baby may not be on your priority list when planning to become parents through the surrogacy process using a Gestational Surrogate.
 However, as the best surrogacy agency in San Diego, California, we recommend you to take it into consideration as it is a very important part of the surrogacy journey.
 In this article, we will look at what is a guardian?
 Why should you establish guardianship for your child?
 And, the things to consider when choosing a guardian.

 What Is a Guardian?

 A guardian is a person appointed to step in and raise your baby on your behalf in case you and your partner die before the baby reached the age of majority, which is age 18 in most US states.

 Intended Parents should begin the conversation about who would be their baby’s guardian should both of them die during the surrogacy process.
 That is, their demise before their baby is born, or early in the baby’s life.
 Legal clearance for the transfer of a newborn surrogate baby can’t be sent to the fertility clinic if the Intended Parents don’t have a will or document providing guardianship for the baby.
 Legal clearance is what permits your Gestational Carrier to start medications and initiate procedures for an embryo transfer.
 Without legal clearance, your Surrogate won’t be allowed to begin medications or be scheduled for a transfer.Schedule A Consultation